-Control panel Control keypad membrane Decorative trim (some models) Before cleaning the control panel, turn all controls off, activate oven lockout (on some models), and if needed remove any knobs from panel.
+Surface Type Recommendation Control panel Control keypad mem- brane Decorative trim (some models) Before cleaning the control panel, turn all controls off, activate oven lockout (on some models), and if needed remove any knobs from panel.
 Do not use abrasive cleaners on any of these materials; they can scratch.
 Clean using hot, soapy water and a cloth or sponge.
 Be sure to squeeze excess water from cloth or sponge before wiping control panel, especially when wiping around the controls area.
 Excess water in or around the controls may cause damage to the appliance.
-When rinsing, use clean water and a cloth or sponge before wiping the control panel activate of the squeeze excess water from cloth or sponge before wiping the control panel.
+When rinsing, use clean water and a cloth or sponge and be sure to squeeze excess water from cloth or sponge before wiping the control panel.